Arizona House bill hits banks that refuse gun firm business – KION546

 Associated Press

-PHOENIX (AP) — A proposal that would bar Arizona government agencies from contracting with firms that refuse to do business with a firearms company is getting strong support from majority Republicans but tough pushback from the banking industry.
-GOP Rep. Frank Carroll’s bill would require companies doing business with the state or local governments to certify they won’t refuse to service a firearms-related company.
-Carroll and other GOP supporters said their issue is that some banks are refusing to do business with firms involved with the firearms industry and impacting their Second Amendment rights.
-Banking group representatives say the proposal takes away their rights to run their businesses as they see fit and they’re needlessly caught in a political battle.
+PHOENIX (AP) — An Arizona bill that would prohibit government agencies from contracting with firms that refuse to do business with firearms companies is getting strong support from majority Republicans but tough criticism from the banking industry.
+GOP Rep. Frank Carroll’s bill would require companies doing business with the state or local governments to certify they won’t refuse service to firearms-related companies.
+Carroll and other GOP supporters say some banks refuse to do business with firms involved with the firearms industry and that hurts their Second Amendment rights.
+Banking groups say the proposal takes away business rights and places the banks in the middle of a political battle.